wrapl/minilang/docs/library/table.rst

 table
 =====

-:mini:`type tablerow < sequence`
-   A row in a table.

 :mini:`type table < sequence`
    A table is a set of named arrays.
 The arrays must have the same length.